 Habitability claims involve the current status and living conditions of a building.
 These claims are related to current living conditions and do not require a specific instance of bodily injury or property damage.
 The act of leasing an uninhabitable space is illegal and is defined by California Civil Code Section 1941, which states that when a landlord rents property as a place of residence, the property must by law be in a habitable condition, meaning all of the below conditions must be met:

 There are items that fall under the responsibility of the tenant, so if any of the above conditions are not met because of the tenant, the landlord will not be deemed liable.
 If any of the above criteria are not met as a result of the landlord’s inaction alone, you will have cause to file a habitability lawsuit against your landlord, which should be covered by their general liability insurance policy.
 The place you and your family live is supposed to be safe and habitable, and if it is not, you should call the Sacramento injury attorneys at The Weinberger Law Firm.
-Whether you rent a house, an apartment, or a condominium, habitability is a right deserved by all, and the Sacramento injury lawyers at this personal injury law firm will fight to guarantee access to that right.
+Whether you rent a house, an apartment, or a condominium, habitability is a right deserved by all, and the Sacramento slip and fall lawyer at this law firm will fight to guarantee access to that right.